 Please email Inter Library Loans with any queries.

 It is usually possible to supply any journal article, though items which are rare, or in foreign languages may take longer to obtain.
 Articles which are very long (usually more than 50 pages) may also take longer, or require additional charges.

 |PhD||Direct, where available||EThOS (except Oxford & Cambridge)||Dissertation Express||Direct where available|

 |Masters||Direct where available||Direct where available||Dissertation Express||Direct where available|

 |Generally unavailable||Generally unavailable||Generally Unavailable||Generally unavailable|

 Theses from Irish libraries (including Northern Ireland) are usually available only if the relevant university library holds a copy.
 Readers are advised to check the library catalogue before applying.
 See links below.

 UK PhD theses are generally available for purchase/download from the British Library's EThOS service, and are not available for loan.
 For theses not available through EThOS , for Masters and other types of postgraduate theses, a normal application should be made.

-Please note that Oxford and Cambridge universities do not currently participate in the EThOS scheme, so requests for copies of their theses must be made directly to their Imaging / Reprographic departments:
+Please note that Oxford and Cambridge universities do not currently participate in the EThOS scheme, so requests for copies of their theses must be made directly to their Imaging / Reprographic departments (links below).

 Libraries in the USA apply differing policies individually.
-Many US PhD theses are available for purchase/download directly from Proquest's Dissertation Express service, (see link below) in which case the holding library is not usually willing to lend, particularly to libraries outside the United States.
+Most US PhD theses are available for purchase/download directly from Proquest's Dissertation Express service (see below), in which case the holding library is not usually willing to lend.
 Even where lending is possible, charges may be substantially higher than the standard loan fee.